playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 });
 ```

-Here, we're _not passing an array_ to `useEffect` which tells the framework that it can (and should) run the side effect on **every** single render, regardless of if said render has updated the DOM or not.
+Here, we're _not passing an array_ to `useEffect`, which tells the framework that it can (and should) run the side effect on **every** single render, regardless of if said render has updated the DOM or not.

 See, not every re-render of a component triggers an on-screen change.
-Some re-renders will update values, re-run the function body of a component, but not update the screen.
+Some re-renders will update values and re-run the function body of a component but not update the screen.

 While **all** renders have a state comparison step, like the one that occurs to validate if the `useEffect` array has changed, **only renders that update the value on-screen have a "paint" step**.
 This "paint" updates the values on-screen to the user.